You're Smart but Cold, or Nice but Dumb;

 in five different states.
 The results have replicated recently on

-a nationally representative U.S. sample and in 12 international
+a nationally representative U.S. sample and in dozens of international